whoamipodcast/whoamipodcast.github.io/_posts/2019-11-27-Homosexuality-In-Society.md

 <p><b>Steven:</b> It's getting there, though.
 It's getting a lot of shows, you know, on TV and stuff:
-"Oranges is the new black", "Game of Thrones" covered these things, just making it more normal; it is in society.
+"Orange is the new black", "Game of Thrones" covered these things, just making it more normal; it is in society.
 Because it has always been there.
 It is a myth that